Javgarag/pd2-computergui-docs/docs/modules/classes/ComputerWindow.md

 Returns the mouse variant specified for an object that contains position `(x, y)`.
 Defaults to "arrow".
 ### `ComputerWindow:is_open()`
 Returns whether the window is open or not.

+## Note on layers
+You are free to use layers in your windows however you like. *ComputerGui* will automatically calculate the layers you are using in a particular window and take those into account when managing multiple windows at once to avoid clipping.